curl/trurl/trurl.md

 As a shortcut, `url:` also works written as a single colon: `{:path}`.

 URL decoding a component may cause problems to display it.
 Such problems make a warning get displayed unless **--quiet** is used.

-URL decode problems can optionally be turned into errors by prefixing the component name with `strict:`, as in `{strict:path}`.
+If **strict:** is specified, like `{strict:path}`, URL decode problems are turned into errors.
 In this stricter mode, a URL decode problem makes trurl stop what it is doing and return with exit code 10.

-You may also prefix components with **default:** and/or **puny:** or **idn:**, in any order.
+If **must:** is specified, like `{must:query}`, it makes trurl return an error if the requested component does not exist in the URL.
+By default a missing component will just be shown blank.

 If **default:** is specified, like `{default:url}` or `{default:port}`, and the port is not explicitly specified in the URL, the scheme's default port is output if it is known.

 If **puny:** is specified, like `{puny:url}` or `{puny:host}`, the punycoded version of the host name is used in the output.
 This option is mutually exclusive with **idn:**.

 If **idn:** is specified like `{idn:url}` or `{idn:host}`, the International Domain Name version of the host name is used in the output if it is provided as a correctly encoded punycode version.
 This option is mutually exclusive with **puny:**.

 If *--default-port* is specified, all formats are expanded as if they used *default:*; and if *--punycode* is used, all formats are expanded as if they used *puny:*.
 Also note that `{url}` is affected by the *--keep-port* option.

 Hosts provided as IPv6 numerical addresses are provided within square brackets.
 Like `[fe80::20c:29ff:fe9c:409b]`.